joaoalmas84/joaoalmas84/README.md

 # 👋 Hi, I’m João!
-I’m a Computer Engineering student at Higher Institute of Engineering of Coimbra, focused on software development.
-I’m passionate about building scalable solutions, developing web applications, and exploring new technologies to create efficient and innovative software.
+I’m a Computer Engineering student at the Higher Institute of Engineering of Coimbra, with a strong focus on software development.
+I’m passionate about creating scalable and efficient solutions, exploring new technologies, and building innovative software that solves real-world problems.

 <div style="display: flex; flex-wrap: wrap; gap: 10px;">
     <a href="https://www.linkedin.com/in/jo%C3%A3o-afonso-almas-655a1a325/">